 The tour starts at London Paddington railway station where we pick-up all guests from the Paddington Bear statue on Platform 1.
 We then jump on the bus and travel the one hour to Windsor where we step inside the world of King and Queens and take in everything Windsor has to offer.
 Packed with regal history at every turn; home to the Queen, the site of Henry VIII’s grave and monarchs since 1066, Windsor is a “must see”.
 We start the walk in the middle of Windsor Great Park and walk the three miles directly into the castle itself.

-A beautiful walk through the North Cotswolds, through Chipping Campden, and the amazing American inspired, Hidcote Gardens for four miles.
+A beautiful walk in the North Cotswolds, through Chipping Campden and the amazing, American inspired, Hidcote Gardens for four miles.
 We then take the support vehicle to the outskirts of Stratford where we will walk into the town via the river Avon.
 In Stratford, you’ll get a chance to learn about the life of the great playwright William Shakespeare.
-(There is also an opportunity to watch a play performed by the Royal Shakespeare Company).
+(There is also an opportunity to watch a play performed by the Royal Shakespeare Company, with advance booking).

 Experience the beauty of the Cotswolds, its chocolate box villages are dotted amongst a patchwork quilt of fields and woods.
 This area of Outstanding Natural Beauty makes for the perfect relaxed day walking with three and eight-mile options.
 We will walk to Broadway Tower, Snowshill, to the Slaughters, Bourton on the Water and the day ends at Moreton in the Marsh.
 Many take the opportunity for a shorter walk and the afternoon off, relaxing at the hotel.